-MARTIN MALONEY
+MARTIN MALONEY 1834-1900

-The family lines in this book are descended from MARTIN MALONEY, an Irish Catholic, who came to Australia in 1860 when he was 26.
+The Maloney family in this book are descended from MARTIN MALONEY, an Irish Catholic, from Tipperary in Ireland, who came to Australia in 1860 when he was 26.

-He was born at Nenagh, County Tipperary on 21st October 1834 and his parents were Michael Moloney and Eleanor (Ellen) nee Cavanagh; both were deceased when he left Ireland.
+Martin was born at Nenagh, County Tipperary, Ireland on 21st October 1834 his parents were Michael Moloney and Eleanor (Ellen) Cavanagh.
+Both were deceased when he left Ireland.

 Martin had two brothers and two sisters -